 The “church” is not a building, a denomination, or a business organization.
 It’s a family of people who agree about Jesus.
-At Grace Hills, we believe that the family needs to gather together on the weekend in our worship time, but we also believe the family should scatter around the community and meet in small groups during the week.
-We call these small groups Grace Groups.
+At Grace Hills, we believe that the family needs to gather together on the weekend in our worship time, but we also believe the family should scatter around the community and meet in groups during the week.

 - To share each other’s hurts and triumphs.

 - To be accountable to others.

 Here are a few things to note before using the group finder tool below:

 - Some information may be out of date, so be sure to contact the leader.

 - Some addresses are approximate for privacy reasons and groups may meet in multiple locations but the primary location is listed.